scalableminds/webknossos/MIGRATIONS.released.md

 ## [21.11.0](https://github.com/scalableminds/webknossos/releases/tag/21.11.0) - 2021-11-30
 - The docker files now place the webKnossos installation under `/webknossos` instead of `/srv/webknossos`.
 All mounts, most importantly `/srv/webknossos/binaryData`, need to be changed accordingly.
 - The entrypoint of the docker files have changed.
 Therefore, any existing `docker-compose.yml` setups need to be adapted.
-In most cases, only the `entrypoint: bin/webknossos` lines need to be removed (if existant).
+In most cases, only the `entrypoint: bin/webknossos` lines need to be removed (if existent).
 - To receive Slack notifications about slow bucket requests, overwrite `slackNotifications.uri` in the webknossos-datastore config.
 - If your setup includes a webknossos-worker, it needs to be updated to the latest version (PR https://github.com/scalableminds/webknossos-worker/pull/70)